sstirlin/MSBX5420Spring2019/final/README.md

 ## Some guidance

 The dataset comes as an `.xlsx` file (Excel).
 You should use `pandas` to read it in.
-You will probably want to group rows that have the same Invoice Num together (aka a "basket").
+You should group rows that have the same Invoice Num together (aka a "basket").
 For each basket you should produce a message that describes the basket.

-Part of the challenge is to figure out what your json messages should look like.
-They need to have all of the information describing the basket, but also be "Elasticsearch friendly".
+Part of the challenge is to figure out what your json message should look like.
+It needs to have all of the information describing the basket, but also be "Elasticsearch friendly".
 After all, Elasticsearch is what is going to give you the recommendations.

 In a real system you would produce each message to Kafka, then run a separate program that consumes from Kafka and flings to Elasticsearch (in other words, exactly the pattern that was used in Week 13 homework).

-However, if you don't think you will have time then go ahead and fling directly from pandas into Elasticsearch (i.e. bypass Kafka).
+However, if you don't have time then go ahead and fling directly from pandas into Elasticsearch (i.e. bypass Kafka).

 As far as the Elasticsearch analysis is concerned, you shouldn't need to know much more about Lucene than was